Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: MICROSCOPIC DESCRIPTION

 where $\hat{H}_{\rm MS},\hat{H}_{\rm SC},\hat{H}_{\rm T}$ describe the corral levels, substrate, and the tunneling between them, respectively.
 Here, $\epsilon_{\textbf{k}}=\textbf{k}^2/2m-E_F$ is the dispersion relation of the continuum bulk superconductor with Fermi energy $E_F$, effective electron mass $m$, and SOC strength $\lambda$.
 We set $\hbar=1$.
-The dimensionality of the superconducting bulk in Eq.~(\ref{eq:Hamiltonian}) is not constrained.
+Throughout, $a$ denotes the lattice constant of the chain or square lattice of d-levels, as illustrated in \cref{Fig.:Schematics}.
+The dimensionality of the superconducting bulk in \cref{eq:Hamiltonian} is not constrained.
 To obtain analytical results for finite SOC, we focus on a 2D bulk superconductor~\cite{Heimes_2015}. $E_{\rm R}$ is the spin-independent energy of the d-levels while $\theta(\textbf{k})$ refers to the azimuthal angle of the wavevector $\textbf{k}$ in the plane parallel to the surface.
 Additionally, we consider local scattering at the MSS sites with potential $V_j(\textbf{r})=V \delta(\textbf{r}-\textbf{R}_j)$, where $\textbf{r}$ refers to the position of the bulk electrons.
-The repulsive on-site interaction is neglected first, i.e., $U=0$, until specified.
-In the case of a single pair of d-levels in Eq.~(\ref{eq:Hamiltonian}), a pair of MSSs appears in the superconducting gap~\cite{10.1143/PTP.47.1817}.
+The on-site repulsive interaction, $U$, is qualitatively included to account for Coulomb repulsions that originate from the real-space confinement of the d-levels.
+This interaction is neglected first, i.e., $U=0$, until specified.
+In the case of a single pair of d-levels in \cref{eq:Hamiltonian}, a pair of MSSs appears in the superconducting gap~\cite{1972PThPh..47.1817M}.
 The broadening of the d-levels is determined by the hybridization strength $\Gamma=\pi \nu \abs{V}^2$, where $\nu$ is the normal state density of states of the bulk at the Fermi energy.
 A similar model has been studied in the context of dense magnetic adatom chains~\cite{PhysRevLett.114.106801}.
-In contrast, the model in Eq.~(\ref{eq:Hamiltonian}) preserves time-reversal-symmetry and both spin-species need to be considered.
+In contrast, the model in \cref{eq:Hamiltonian} preserves time-reversal-symmetry and both spin-species need to be considered.

 To study the topological phases of the system, it suffices to focus on the low-energy limit $E/\Delta\rightarrow0$~\cite{Wang_2013}, because topological phases can only change upon closure of the spectral gap.
-In this limit, we integrate out the bulk modes and derive an effective BdG Hamiltonian (see Appendix~\ref{Appendix:Derivation} for details)
+In this limit, we integrate out the bulk modes and derive an effective BdG Hamiltonian (see \cref{Appendix:Derivation} for details)